shyampurk/Vonage-Hotline-App/README.md

 Open the [callee contact information file](client/src/app/contacts.json).

-You will see five predefined callee names and a defaul number placeholder "1234" assigned to each fo them.
+You will see five predefined callee names and a default number placeholder "1234" assigned to each of them.
 Replace the default number for Bob with your mobile numbers (without the '+' sign).
 This will be used to test the app to mobile call.

 ## [Run the app](#run-the-app)

 ### Step 1: Run the server

-Open a new terminal and switch to the [server](/server) sub directory.
+Open a new terminal and switch to the [server](/server) subdirectory.

 Run the server